 5.1.
 If your document is translated by professional translator in Thailand, please get your translation document legalized by Legalization Division of Ministry of Foreign Affairs in Thailand

 5.2.
 If your document is translated by professional translators from other countries than Switzerland or Thailand, the Royal Thai Embassy is not able to legalize it.

 6. All document, from Thailand, Switzerland, and Lichtenstein, must be legalized by official authority before translation / submitting at Royal Thai Embassy.

 7. All document must be less than 6 months old (after legalization from official authority) at the time the document is submitted at Royal Thai Embassy.

-Except the Attestation of Single Status must be less than 3 months old at the time the document is submitted at Royal Thai Embassy.
+Except the Attestation of Single Status and Criminal Record must be less than 3 months old at the time the document is submitted at Royal Thai Embassy.

 Please follow the instruction as follows:

 - Get the original document legalized by State Chancellery OR Swiss Federal Chancellery OR State Chamber of Commerce and Industry (Depends on types of Documents)